-As required by auditing standards, and taking into account possible pressures to meet profit targets and our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the long term business provision.
-On this audit we do not believe there is a fraud risk related to revenue recognition because income has been recognised on inception of the insurance policy and earned evenly over the life of the contract with no additional management judgement applied.
+As required by auditing standards and taking into account possible pressures to meet profit targets and our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the long-term business provision.
+On this audit we do not believe there is a fraud risk related to revenue recognition given the run-off nature of the business there is limited gross written premium.
+The income that has been recognised has been recorded on inception of the insurance policy and earned evenly over the remaining life of the contract with no additional management judgement applied.